 This year while shopping in a local nursery, I asked for a plant or fern that would work better for this corner.
 They recommended a Kimberly Queen fern.
 Have you heard of it?
 I was told they don’t shed and make a mess like Boston ferns do.
 Apparently, they hold onto their leaves.
 (It’s raining here today so these pics are a bit dark.)
 Come check Queen Kimberly out.

 I bought a large, colorful pot to put her in but it was just too big for the plant stand.
-So for now she’s homesteading in this woven basket.
-I’m still keeping my eye out for the right pot, though.
+So for now she’s staying in this woven basket while I keep my eye out for the right pot.

 Kimberly Queen ferns have a more upright growth pattern than Boston ferns.
 That works out even better for this spot since Mr. Boston sometimes reached out and tickled me when I sat reading here.
 Kimberly is a bit more reserved and not quite as mischievous as Boston was.

 I hope to find a pot similar to this one for Kimberly.
 I’m finding it hard to find a container that’s just the right size.
 I’ll keep looking, though.